Last updated in January 2019. Photo above shows an example of a low-budget toolkit costing less than £10 from Poundland.

-Note: many of these items are available from your local hardware store; probably cheaper than online too.
+Note: many of these items will be available from your local hardware store; it’s probably cheaper than buying online too.

 - Mini sewing kit – for when you suffer clothing failure in embarassing locations,

-- Extra-long USB extension lead – for that hostel moment when the power socket is nowhere near your bed,
+- Extra-long USB extension lead – for that hostel emergency when the power socket is nowhere near your bed,

-- Mini lighter – for when you lose or soak the others,
+- Mini lighter – for when you lose or soak all the others,

 - Lipbalm – for example Vaseline, which when smeared on cotton wool doubles up as a really good firelighter,